 Genetic mutations are another way to screen for breast cancer and its probability, but may also be useful in prevention of disease.
 The mutations that are most likely to be associated with breast cancer are BRCA1 and/or BRCA2 gene mutations.
 20-25% of hereditary breast cancers are due to the presence of mutations in BRCA 1 and BRCA 2 genes.
 5-10% of all breast cancers are due to mutations in these 2 genes.
 These are genes that when mutated, can cause the production of proteins that allow proliferation of tumor-promoting proteins and help in carcinogenesis.
 If these mutations are inherited, then the risk of breast cancer in a woman increases dramatically.
 15% of ovarian cancers are associated with these genetic mutations, as well.

-Naturopathic Oncology treatments for breast cancer include specific intravenous therapies, oral supplementation, oxidative treatments including hyperbaric oxygen therapy.
+Naturopathic Cancer Care treatments for breast cancer include specific intravenous therapies, oral supplementation, oxidative treatments including hyperbaric oxygen therapy.
 Conventional medical treatments that may or may not be offered to patients by their oncologist include surgery, chemotherapy, hormonal therapy and radiation.

 In clinic intravenous treatments include, but are not limited to, high dose vitamin C and artesunate therapies.
 These two therapies function to break cancer cells by manipulating the metabolism within the tumor cells.
 Artesunate in particular, affects iron metabolism in cancer cells, preventing further proliferation and growth.
 Other oral supplementation and intravenous treatments help to increase the effectiveness of radiation and ease the side effects of chemotherapy, such as peripheral neuropathy.